learn-co-curriculum/phase-3-active-record-migrations/README.md

 From [the Active Record Migrations RailsGuide](http://edgeguides.rubyonrails.org/active_record_migrations.html#using-the-change-method):
 >The change method is the primary way of writing migrations.
 It works for the majority of cases, where Active Record knows how to reverse the migration automatically

-`change` is short for do this, and then undo it on rollback.
-Let's look at creating the rest of the migration to generate our artists table and add some columns.
+Let's take a look at how to finish off our `CreateArtists` migration, which will generate our `artists` table with the appropriate columns.

 ### Creating a Table